chocolatevanille/GodmasterHelper/README.md

 You can load and save your data as .txt files.
 They are in a human readable format on purpose, but please do not edit them.
 Changing the data may result in problems importing it back into the program.

+Future goals: Extend to all pantheons and then Hall of Gods.

 Made with PySimpleGUI.